Sydney gangland war: Groups and factions

 At the time of the Sydney gangland war, there were three major criminal groups locked in battle for control of the Sydney Underworld and the drug trade.

 The Freeman-McPherson Group

 Led by Lenny McPherson and George Freeman.
 Considered as the "old school" criminal group in the Sydney Underworld, the McPherson-Freeman Group ran Sydney's illegal gambling, nightclub and vice trade since the late 1950s and early 1960s.
 Frederick "Paddles" Anderson, Stan "The Man" Smith, and Melbourne hitman Chris Flannery were reportedly part of this group.
+The McPherson-Freeman Group was also commonly referred as "The Team".

 The Smith-Henry Group

 Led by Neddy Smith and his associate and bodyguard Graham "Abo" Henry, this criminal group was mainly involved in armed robberies and drug trafficking.
 The gang largely operated in Sydney's Eastern suburbs.
 The group included Warren "Frenchie" Lanfranchi, Harvey Jones and Danny "Brain" Chubb.
 In 1976, Neddy Smith formed a business relationship with NSW Police Detective Roger Rogerson.